Wuxhu11/LittleTiger/_projects/7_project.md

-Generative AI (GenAI) has demonstrated transformative potential across diverse domains, and is supported by large FMs such as large language models (LLMs) like ChatGPT.
+Generative AI (GenAI) has demonstrated transformative potential across diverse domains, and is supported by large FMs such as large language models (LLMs) like ChatGPT....

 <div align="center">